bluegenes/2022-paper-protein-kmers/manuscript.md

 The Containment Index instead represents the percent of a genome found in the comparison genome.
 Containment is directional: while the number of shared k-mers is fixed for a pairwise comparison, the Containment of each dataset will depend on the unique k-mers found in that particular dataset.
 Containment for genomeA will be (intersection/genomeA), while Containment for genomeB will be (intersection/genomeB).

-Alignment-based ANI represents the sequence similarity of the alignable fraction of two genomes.
-In this way, ANI only compares the shared sequences, and discounts/ignores all other sequence present in either genome.
+Alignment-based ANI/AAI represents the sequence similarity of the alignable fraction of two genomes.
+In this way, ANI/AAI only compares the shared sequences, and discounts/ignores all other sequence present in either genome.
 Bidirectional containment comparisons use the same numerator (shared k-mers), but may contain different numbers of non-shared k-mers in the denominator.

 In cases where both genomes are high-quality and highly complete, we can most closely approximate ANI by using the maximum value between the bidirectional containment values: that is, using the comparison that represents the shared sequence over the genome with the smallest number of non-shared k-mers.